-Vietnamese Avocado Smoothie (Sinh Tố Bơ) is a nostalgic favorite from my childhood
+Vietnamese Avocado Smoothie (Sinh Tố Bơ) was my childhood in a glass.

 Ingredients

-- Fresh milk: Some people just use water, but I love incorporating fresh milk for a creamier and richer flavor.
+- Fresh milk – Some folks just use water, but I like fresh milk for that extra creaminess.

 Instructions

-- Blend all ingredients until smooth and creamy.
+- Blend everything together until it’s silky smooth and irresistibly creamy.

 (Vietnamese Meat Pies)